BlackPythonDevs/blackpythondevs.com/_posts/2023-11-13-black-python-devs-represent-in-dsf-elections.md

 ---
-title: "Black Python Devs Represent in DSF Elections"
+author: Jay Miller
 date: 2023-11-13
-author: Jay Miller
+description: Discover how Black Python Devs are shaping the DSF Elections and making a lasting impact in the industry.
 lang: en
 layout: post
+title: Black Python Devs Represent in DSF Elections
 ---

 The DSF Board Elections have opened and voting is available for DSF members now until 27 November 2023 (Anywhere on Earth).